How to Find an Equivalent Spare Part Safely

 • Brand quality

-Example: Finding Equivalent Mechanical Seal
+Example: Equivalent Mechanical Seal

-Original part:
+Original item:

 • Mechanical seal size 35 mm

-• Carbon/ceramic faces
+• Carbon and ceramic faces

 • NBR elastomer